De-Stalinization: Terminology issues

-"Silent de-Stalinization"
+Silent de-Stalinization

 De-Stalinization meant an end to the role of large-scale forced labour in the economy.
 The process of freeing Gulag prisoners was started by Lavrentiy Beria.
 He was removed from power, arrested on 26 June 1953, and executed on 23 December 1953.
-Khrushchev soon emerged as the most powerful Soviet politician.
 A period of "silent de-Stalinization" subsequently took place, as the revision of Stalin's policies was done in secret, and often with no explanation.
 There were dangers in denouncing Stalin as he was placed on a pedestal both at home and among communists abroad.
 This period saw a number of non-publicized political rehabilitations, by way of persons and groups such as Marshal Mikhail Tukhachevsky, Politburo members Robert Eikhe and Jānis Rudzutaks, those executed in the Leningrad Affair, and the release of "Article 58ers".
 However, due to the huge influx of prisoners returning from the camps (90,000 prisoners in 1954–55 alone), this could not continue.

 Anastas Mikoyan, a close ally of Khrushchev, played a significant role in the early de-Stalinization process.
 In March 1954, he called for the rehabilitation of the poet Yeghishe Charents, a victim of the Purges, in a speech in Yerevan in his native Armenia.
 He subsequently played a leading role in the rehabilitation of political prisoners, and worked with Lev Shaumyan (son of Bolshevik revolutionary Stepan Shaumian) and Gulag returnees Alexei Snegov and Olga Shatunovskaya to convince Khrushchev of the necessity of denouncing Stalin.
 In December 1955, Khrushchev proposed that a commission be set up in order to investigate Stalin's activities on behalf of the Presidium.
 This investigation determined that out of the 1,920,635 arrested for anti-Soviet activities, 688,503 (35.8 per cent) were executed.